Akshat090803/Social-Media-Mern-Project/README.md

 # Instagram Clone (MERN Stack, Socket.IO, JWT, Tailwind)

 This project is a full-stack Instagram clone, aiming to replicate the core UI and functionality of Instagram, built using the MERN stack (MongoDB, Express.js, React.js, Node.js), Socket.IO for real-time features, JWT for authentication, and Tailwind CSS for styling.
-It includes real-time updates, notifications, chat, a responsive design with system-based dark/light mode support, robust search functionality, image compression, comprehensive error handling, and backend field validations.
+It includes real-time updates, notifications, chat, a responsive design with system-based dark/light mode support, robust search functionality, image compression, comprehensive error handling, and backend field validations. **Notably, the frontend is served directly from the backend server.**

 **Live Demo:** [https://social-media-mern-project.onrender.com/](https://social-media-mern-project.onrender.com/)